iamdlm/iamdlm.github.io/content/about/index.md

 ### About
 Hello 👋!
 I'm Diogo Lewis Mesquita, a software engineer by profession and a digital creator by passion.

-With close to a decade of professional experience as a software engineer, I have been passionate about building websites and programming since my early teens.
+With close to a decade of professional experience as a software engineer, an academic background in Electrical and Computer Engineering and certification as a Microsoft Certified Solutions Developer, I have been passionate about building websites and programming since my early teens.

 I'm currently applying this expertise as a Senior Software Engineer at [Cegid](https://www.cegid.com/en/), a globally recognized brand, where I work on developing cloud-oriented SDKs.